 Located near the Lodge Road and Highway 77S intersection are the Lake Murray Golf Course and horse stables.
 The golf course features a pro shop, practice range and 18-holes scattered within towering oak trees, strategically placed water hazards and a beautiful natural waterfall.
 Guests can also take a horseback ride or hayride at the Lake Murray Riding Stables, where private trail rides are available.

-Lake Murray Lodge is a convenient, lakeside lodging facility that offers comfortable accommodations including 52 guest rooms and suites equipped with cable television and coffee makers.
-Settle in to your lodge room and explore the lodge, which features a parlor lounge, a comfortable sitting area with fireplace, the on-site Apple Bin Restaurant and a fully equipped game room.
+Lake Murray Lodge is a convenient, lakeside lodging facility that offers comfortable accommodations including 32 guest rooms, each with a private balcony and view of the lake.
+Settle in to your lodge room and explore the lodge, which features a comfortable sitting area with fireplace, fitness center, coffee bar and the on-site Blue Heron Restaurant.
 Lodge guests will enjoy access to a large pool, two tennis courts and a Frisbee golf area.